bradenaw/juniper/README.md

   extras like `Pipe` and `Batch`.
 - `parallel` contains some shorthand for common uses of goroutines to process slices, iterators, and streams in parallel, like `parallel.MapStream`.
 - `xsort` contains extensions to the standard library package `sort`.
-Notably, it also has the definition for `xsort.Less`, which is how custom orderings can be defined for sorting and also for ordered collections like from `container/tree`.
 - You can probably guess what's in the packages `xerrors`, `xmath`, `xmath/xrand`, `xsync`, and `xtime`.